-Figure 5-5 Region Entrance Detection
+Figure 6-7 Region Entrance Detection

 - 4. Check Enable Region Entrance Detection. - 5.
 Optional: Check Save VCA Picture to save the captured pictures of region entrance detection pictures. - 6.
 Set detection rules and detection areas. - 1) Select Arming Region.

-Up to 4 regions are selectable.

-2) Set Sensitivity.
+Up to 4 regions are selectable. - 2) Set Sensitivity.
 The higher the value is, the easier the detection alarm will be triggered.
-Its range is [0-100].

-- 3) Click Draw Region, and draw a quadrilateral in the preview window. - 7.
+Its range is [0-100]. - 3) Click Draw Region, and draw a quadrilateral in the preview window. - 7.
 Optional: Draw the maximum size/minimum size for targets.
 Only the targets in the size ranging from maximum size to minimum size will trigger line crossing detection. - 1) Click Max.
 Size/Min.
 Size. - 2) Draw an area in preview window. - 3) Click Stop Drawing. - 8.
-Optional: Select Detection Target as Human or Vehicle to discard alarms which are not triggered by human body or vehicle. - 9.
+Optional: Select Target of Interest as Human Body or Vehicle to discard alarms which are not triggered by human body or vehicle. - 9.
 Set the arming schedule.
 Refer to Configure Arming Schedule. - 10.
 Set linkage actions.
 Refer to Configure Linkage Actions. - 11.
 Click Apply.

-5.2.6 Region Exiting Detection
+6.2.7 Region Exiting Detection